 Content, according to Google, is “any part of the page that directly helps the page achieve its purpose… text, images, videos, or page features such as calculators, games, etc.”

-And quality content comes ahead of the other elements Google wants to see, only one of which is about design: “Functional page design which allows users to easily focus on MC (main content) and use SC (secondary content) as desired.”
+Quality content comes ahead of the other elements Google wants to see, only one of which is about design: “Functional page design which allows users to easily focus on MC (main content) and use SC (secondary content) as desired.”
 So that’s really still content, since the design’s job is to present the content well.

 There’s one more item on the list: “A website which is well cared for and maintained.”
 Certainly, that includes keeping the content fresh and current.

-Since we’re a content-focused firm, we don’t have any problem with the idea that content is king, but I thought about it this week while working on a new website for a long-time client.
+Since we’re a content-focused firm, we don’t have any problem with the idea that content is king, but I thought about it recently while working on a new website for a long-time client.
 This website is different from the other websites we’ve built for this company because it is intended to be a sales site, with most of its traffic coming from ads.

 SEO is our business.
 Search optimization is baked into every website we serve up.
 In our internal discussions, we had to take some extra mental steps.